Seminar Dates: May–June 2019

 February–April 2016: Map preparation and study sessions.

-Weeks of 25 April and 2 May - 2 on-campus lectures (specific dates and times will be set at the 28 January meeting).
+Weeks of April 25 and May 2—Two on-campus lectures (specific dates and times will be set at the January 28 meeting).
 (Attendance is required.)

 The total cost is approximtely $4,900 for the Israel Seminar or $7,450 with the Jordan Extension.
 This includes:

 *NOTE: Costs may be affected by a major change in bulk airfare rates to Israel.

 Students from a variety of majors are invited to apply to this first-hand exploration of the Holy Land.